rolandshacks/c64hacks/cmake/readme.txt

 This project is using the VS64 build environment.

-In case you want to use the legacy CMake setup, please copy the CMakeLists.txt to the project root folder and perform the usual CMake actions.
+In case you want to use the legacy CMake setup, this folder contains the project files.

 VS64 can be downloaded from the Visual Studio Code marketplace: